 Musicians celebrate their weeks or months of practice with a concert.
-Athletes celebrate their exercises and drills with a game, hopefully to win a championship.
+Athletes celebrate their exercises and drills with a game, hoping to win a championship.
 Actors and actresses with a performance.
-Artists with a gallery showing.
+Artists with a gallery show.
 Writers with a public reading.
-In all cases the audience plays a significant role in motivating the “performers” to do their best work, to accomplish even more than they thought possible.
+In all cases, the audience plays a significant role in motivating the “performers” to do their best work, to accomplish even more than they thought possible.

 But what about student academic work?
 Who is the audience for their work?
 In most cases, it is the teacher.
 And when the teacher is the audience, that makes it school, somehow separate from active engagement in the fullness of life with the rest of the community.
 If I had to choose one thing that would make the biggest difference in school, for kids, for teachers, and for the church, it would be this idea of audience.
 Intrinsic motivation for students, rather than grades.
 Excitement and creativity for teachers, rather than following the script of the textbook.
 Engagement and commitment in kingdom work, rather than fulfilling requirements to advance to the next grade, the best college, a good job.
 As Wolterstorff warns,1 “It is nothing but a pious wish and a grossly unwarranted hope that students trained to be passive and non-creative in school will suddenly, upon graduation, actively contribute to the formation of Christian culture.”
 (See more on the Power of Audience here.)